toschoo/beet/README.md

 beet_err_t beet_index_doesExist(beet_index_t idx, const void *key);
 ```

-If the function return `BEET_OK`, the key exists.
+If the function returns `BEET_OK`, the key exists.
 If it does not exist, the function returns `BEET_ERR_KEYNOF`.

+To verify that a key exists in an embedded index we can use:

 ```C
 beet_err_t beet_index_doesExist2(beet_index_t idx, const void *key1, const void *key2);
 ```

-To verify that a key exists in an embedded index we can use:
+### Searching

 The simplest way to retrieve data from an index is the `copy` service: